-StreetVet vets and nurses, working with Streets Kitchen and other organisations, are out in the London community at least 4 days a week.
-In our first 18 months we have helped care for over 200 street dogs (and a few cats!).
+StreetVet vets and nurses, working with outreach organisations, are out in the London community at least 4 days a week.
+Since inception we have helped care for over 450 street dogs (some cats and rabbit!).
 We have vaccinated and microchipped; treated for fleas and protected against lungworm; prescribed pain relief and helped fight infections; performed surgeries; and sometimes just sat and listened.

 This lady is one of the kindest lady’s I’ve ever met.
 I’m a homeless man that has been living in my car with my beloved dog as I couldn’t bear to give her up.
 I came across Jade through a homeless shelter and she has helped me more than words can describe.
 I have my dog and have found a charity that will house me and Huni, all thanks to Jade.
 Please, please share what she does as we need to help her cause with funding that will help others like me and Huni.
 Whether it means sharing on Facebook, or calling your local radio station, let’s try and give something back as this kindness has to carry on.
 It’s saving lives.
 Thank you Jade you’re an inspiration.

 Dean Lester Coleman